SimProch/expo-nest-postgres/meddi_backend/README.md

 docker ps
 ```

-You should see 2 containers
-  - `nest-docker-postgres` as the backend container
-  - `postgres` as the DB container
+You should see a container `postgres` as the DB container.
+You can connect to this using `postgres://root:root@0.0.0.0:5432/meddi` as the environment variable

 ## Using swagger